 In 2002 in the Annals of Internal Medicine:

-"In our randomized, controlled trial, we compared the effectiveness of manual therapy, physical therapy, and continued care by a general practitioner in patients with nonspecific neck pain.
-The success rate at seven weeks was twice as high for the manual therapy group (96.3 percent) as for the continued care group (general practitioner).
+(96.3 percent) as for the continued care group (general practitioner).
 Manual therapy scored better that physical therapy on all outcome measures.
 Patients receiving manual therapy had fewer absences from work that patients receiving physical therapy or continued care, and manual therapy and physical therapy each resulted in statistically significant less analgesic use than continued care."

 The Annals of Internal Medicine also states in 2002: